sghall/react-compound-slider/README.md

 ### Example Usage

-You have full control of everyhting that is rendered.
-You can use whatever styling method you prefer.
-Use can use these components from the demos to jumpstart your slider:
+You have full control of everything that is rendered.
+Just create your own local handle, track and tick components.
+You can use whatever style library / approach you prefer.
+You can use these components from the demos to jumpstart your slider:

 [Starter Components - Horizontal](https://github.com/sghall/react-compound-slider/blob/master/docs/src/pages/slider-demos/horizontal/components.js)